2Abendsegler/GClh/README.md

 If you need any help with the installation, you can have a look at our [Installationtipps](https://github.com/2Abendsegler/GClh/blob/master/docu/tips_installation.md#en).

 ## Our Goal
-*GC little helper II* is a tool to enhance and extend the functionality on the geocaching pages of www.geocaching.com.
+*GC little helper II* is a powerful tool to enhance and extend the functionality on the geocaching pages of www.geocaching.com.
 All functions can be configured in a configuration menu.
 The tool uses english as language.

 It is free of charge, without any advertising and is already used by thousands of users.